google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 ![center](res/relu.png)

 <!--
-There is another linear activation function that turns out to be quite useful, the Rectified Lienar Unit (ReLU).
+There is another linear activation function that turns out to be quite useful, the Rectified Linear Unit (ReLU).

 If the input value is positive or zero, then ReLU acts like the identity function.
 If the input value is negative, then ReLU returns zero.